d-bl/GroundForge-help/docs/snow-mix/index.md

 ![img_2.png](un-re-twist-legs.png)

+The leading stitch may be just twists.
+You can reduce such a stitch to a dummy stitch with a "-" to keep the number of stitches even.
+The last stitch can not be a dummy stitch.
+A snowflake with a leading dummy can not be flipped upside down.

 Note that you can also use dots as separators between the stitches.
 Harder to see but easier to type on a mobile device.
 Spaces are ignored.

+### Remove details

 ![](variants.png?align=right)
 On the right three variants of one recipe.